JAPANESE PRINTS

 Fú (a Chinese word)

-(But with a rising tone in Chinese unlike Japanese)
+(With a rising tone in Chinese unlike Japanese.)

-Chinese character, rising tone, for bat 1, 2 The Japanese for bat is kōmori (蝙蝠 or こうもり).
+Chinese character, rising tone, for bat 1, 2 The Japanese for bat is kōmori (蝙蝠).

 There is a Chinese herbal from the 16th century which stated that some bats live to be one thousand years old. "...white as silver [they] are believed to feed on stalactites, and if eaten will insure longevity and good sight."
 (Source and quote: Chinese Symbolism and Art Motifs by C. A. S. Williams, p.
 61, 2006 edition) We mention this because of the similarity to stalactite eating in our entry on sennin.
 Go there and you will see what we mean.